-How to Save Energy with Refrigerators and Freezers
+How To Save Energy with Refrigerators and Freezers

 - Don’t stand in front of the fridge with the door open for long periods of time.
 Grab what you need and close the door.

-How to Save Energy with Dehumidifiers
+How To Save Energy with Dehumidifiers

 3. Water Heaters

-How to Save Energy with Water Heaters
+How To Save Energy with Water Heaters

-- Wash your clothes in cold water.
+- Washing your clothes in cold water

-- Use cooler water for washing dishes.
 It doesn’t have to be scalding hot to get things clean.

 4. Home HVAC Systems: The Biggest Energy-Consuming Household Appliances

-How to Save Energy with Your HVAC System
+How To Save Energy with Your HVAC System